 In a chapter 13 case, to participate in distributions from the bankruptcy estate, unsecured creditors must file their claims with the court within 90 days after the first date set for the meeting of creditors.
 A governmental unit, however, has 180 days from the date the case is filed file a proof of claim.

 Repayment Plan Hearing

 After the meeting of creditors, the debtor, the chapter 13 trustee, and those creditors who wish to attend will come to court for a hearing on the debtor's chapter 13 repayment plan.

 Repayment plans, automatic stays, trustees.
 Sound a little overwhelming?
-Don't worry, you are not alone.
+Don't worry, you're not alone.
 Many consumers who file for Chapter 13 bankruptcy experience similar apprehensions.
 But the good news is that you don't have to figure this out on your own.
-Get a legal expert on your side now.
-Start the process with a free bankruptcy attorney match.
+Contact an experienced bankruptcy attorney in your area and get a better understanding of how Chapter 13 works.